walkjivefly/LOC-Extension/README.md

 Datacode is one of the ccxt supported data items for the fetch_ticker function.
 The one you'll probably use most is "last"

 v0.2.3 introduces caching for some of the ccxt supported exchanges.
 This relies on the ccxt load_markets() function downloading data for every ticker combination supported by the exchange.
 The cached information is then used for every subsequent lookup for that exchange.
-If you're pulling the prices for many tickers and you have a slow internet connection this provides a very substantial, very worthwhile, performance improvementi after the first fetch.
+If you're pulling the prices for many tickers and you have a slow internet connection this provides a very substantial, very worthwhile, performance improvement after the first fetch.

 The exchanges which provide caching are bitmex, gatecoin, lakebtc, livecoin, luno, nova, poloniex, qryptos, quoine, therock and vaultoro.

 #### Coinmarketcap

 Coinmarketcap is supported by ccxt but it is not a regular exchange; it is an aggregator.
 It works slightly differently to a regular exchange.
 It doesn't provide coin/coin tickers.
 Instead, it provides coin/fiat tickers for 15 supported fiat currencies (AUD, BRL, CAD, CHF, CNY, EUR, GBP, HKD, IDR, INR, JPY, KRW, MXN, RUB, and USD).
-In addition it provides some special data like total market cap in USD and bitcoin percentage dominance.
-These are accessed using a special ticker, "GLOBAL" and datacode items "market_cap" and "dominance".
+In addition it provides some special data like total market cap in USD and bitcoin crypto-currency market percentage dominance.
+These are accessed using a special ticker, "GLOBAL", and datacode items "market_cap" and "dominance".
 Further, there are 2 special data items for each coin: market cap in USD, and rank.
 These are accessed from the coin/USD ticker with datacodes "market_cap" and "rank".

 ### Windows users

-At the present time v0.2.2 is the only version recommended for Windows users.
+At the present time v[0.2.2](https://github.com/walkjivefly/LOC-Extension/tree/v0.2.2) is the only version recommended for Windows users.
 This is because some have experienced problems installing v0.2.0.
 LOC-Extension includes some logging which worked on the test Windows (7) machine I had access to but which is incompatible with (at least some) other machines.
 I do not currently have access to a Windows (any version) machine for testing.

 Windows users are **STRONGLY** recommended to make a system snapshot before installing this or any other LibreOffice extension.
 Then when it goes horribly wrong you'll have a much simpler time recovering.